6 Feature Announcement Examples from SaaS Companies

 Omnichannel announcements.
 And some companies are doing this exceptionally well.

-Keep reading to find out why new feature announcements should span a variety of channels and how your B2B SaaS peers are doing it.
+Keep reading to find out why feature announcements should span a variety of channels and how your B2B SaaS peers are doing it.

-Companies promote and share new features to help with product adoption.
 If people don’t know that certain features exist, they won’t use them.
 That starts a cascade of issues — from poor satisfaction to increased retention.

 Product adoption is key to getting users to understand the value of your product.
 And product superfans are what keeps your PLG flywheel going.